These pages pull together current information on Leber's Hereditary

 A major fund supporting research into the treatment of LHON is the United Mitochondrial Disease Foundation (UMDF) LHON Project Fund

-Irish Research into developing Gene Therapy for LHON is funded by the Irish charity Fighting Blindness
+Irish Research into developing Gene Therapy for LHON is now funded by the Health Research Board (HRB) and the Medical Research Charities Group (MRCG).
+It was initially funded by the Irish charity Fighting Blindness

 The International Foundation for Optic Nerve Disease directly supports research into LHON and you can give on-line via the IFOND Just Giving page